TheRobotStudio/SO-ARM100/README.md

    2. Remove any support material from parts.

 ## Programming
 1. For software, any Windows PC can connect over USB to program the servos and run initial tests.
 To do so download [Feetech Software](https://www.feetechrc.com/software.html).
+For Ubuntu, you can use this [FT_SCServo_Debug_Qt](https://github.com/Kotakku/FT_SCServo_Debug_Qt) tool.
 Note: This step is not necessary as motors can be configured using the LeRobot Library, but may be helpful for debugging.
 2. The arm is intended for integration with the open source [LeRobot](https://github.com/huggingface/lerobot).
 To get started, follow the [Getting Started with Real-World Robots Tutorial](https://github.com/huggingface/lerobot/blob/main/examples/7_get_started_with_real_robot.md).

 ## Assembly